poppinlp/js-api-generator/README.md

 Default: `''`

 Whether to browserify generated module.
 If it's not empty, will do browserify and module name is the string you set.
-Then you could use generated module in browser like [Generated Module Usage Example](#user-content-about-generated-module).
+Then you could use generated module in browser like [Generated Module Usage Example](#user-content-generated-module-usage-example).

 #### uglify {Boolean}

 Default: `false`

-Do uglify or not.
+Compress code with uglify or not.

 #### uglifyOptions {Object}

-Options for uglify job.
+Options for uglify.
+It's only work if `uglify` option is `true`.
 You can find all options [here](https://github.com/mishoo/UglifyJS2).

 #### lang {String}

 Default: `english`

 Language for warn message.
+Ignore case.
+Welcome PR to add more.
 Support list:

-- chinese
+- Chinese
-- english
+- English

 #### outputFile {String}

 The file path to output result.
-Should be absolute path or relative to the file you run this command.
+Should be absolute path or relative to the file which use this package.

 #### module {String}

+Default: `commonjs`

-The output file will follow this module spec.
+The output file follows the module spec you choose.
+Ignore case.
 Welcome PR to add more.
+Support list:

 - CommonJS
 - ES2015

+#### encoding {String}

+Default is `utf8`.

+File encoding for config file and output file.

 ### Package Usage Example